x-crowbar-x/PyBye/README.md

 - Change commands and icons.
 - Set any text for the buttons, which makes it possible to change the position of any button.
 For example, to put suspend on the first place you need to switch the commands of the first and the third buttons, icons and their texts.
 - Specify the border width.
-- Change the size of the main window. <b>BUT, after the latest update it is always fullscreen, no matter what values you for the resolution you set in the config, unless you also change the values of `border_width` and `fullscreen_mode`.</b>
+- Change the size of the main window. <b>BUT, after the latest update it is always fullscreen, no matter what values for the resolution you set in the config, unless you also change the values of `border_width` and `fullscreen_mode`.</b>
 - Disable confirmation dialog.
 - Enable shortcuts (don't even know if anyone would need them at all, but they are `Alt`+(from `1` to `5`)).
 - Enable the cancel button.
 (Also don't know if anyone would need it, because I set Escape button to close the dialog and the main window.)